-The Catholic Diocese of Maitland-Newcastle is very fortunate to have a dedicated group of Pastoral Care Workers who make an invaluable contribution to the pastoral needs of students in our Catholic schools.
-These pastoral workers are dedicated, caring, compassionate and motivated individuals, whose generosity is unsurpassed.
+The Catholic Diocese of Maitland-Newcastle is very fortunate to have a dedicated group of Pastoral Care Workers (PCWs) who make an invaluable contribution to the pastoral needs of students in our Catholic schools.

-The Catholic Diocese of Maitland-Newcastle has pastoral care workers in 21 schools funded by Department of Education, Employment and Workplace Relations (DEEWR) under the National School Chaplaincy and Student Welfare Program.
-An additional seven schools were offered funding as part of an expansion program.
+The Catholic Diocese of Maitland-Newcastle has Pastoral Care Workers in 27 schools funded by Department of Education, Employment and Workplace Relations (DEEWR) under the National School Chaplaincy Program (NSCP).

-An additional eight schools have a religious sister providing pastoral care for students.
+The diocese is fortunate to have the services of a number of religious sisters who also provide pastoral care for students.
 These sisters have been providing care well before the National Chaplaincy Program was advertised.
-They work closely with the Government Funded pastoral care workers to ensure a consistency of service and diligent attention to the wellbeing of our students.
+They work closely with the Government Funded Pastoral Care Workers to ensure a consistency of service and diligent attention to the wellbeing of our students.

 To find out more about the pastoral care service offered, please contact your individual school directly to enquire.